microsoft/playwright/docs/src/api/class-request.md

   - `startTime` <[float]> Request start time in milliseconds elapsed since January 1, 1970 00:00:00 UTC
   - `domainLookupStart` <[float]> Time immediately before the browser starts the domain name lookup for the resource.
 The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `domainLookupEnd` <[float]> Time immediately after the browser starts the domain name lookup for the resource.
+  - `domainLookupEnd` <[float]> Time immediately after the browser ends the domain name lookup for the resource.
     The value is given in milliseconds relative to `startTime`, -1 if not available.
   - `connectStart` <[float]> Time immediately before the user agent starts establishing the connection to the server to retrieve the resource.
 The value is given in milliseconds relative to `startTime`, -1 if not available.